MikeWilbert/pyTurb/docs_pyTurb.md

 In 3-dimensional turbulence, the theory by Kolmogorov from 1941 is still most prominent.
 In a nutshell, it states that if energy is put into the system by some forcing mechanism, the non-linearity breaks up the eddies of this inertial scale into smaller eddys, which by themselfes break up into even smaller structures and so on.
 This is known as the *Richardson cascade*.
 The Reynolds number $Re$, which denotes the ratio of the non-linear term to the diffusion, is typically a very high number, so that diffusion can be neglected in the cascade.
-But since $Re$ scales with the cosidered length scale, after a sufficient number of break ups, the eddies will be so small, that they feel the viscous friction and theit energy dissipates into heat.
+But since $Re$ scales with the cosidered length scale, after a sufficient number of break ups, the eddies will be so small, that they feel the viscous friction and their energy dissipates into heat.
 Kolmogorov predicted a kinetic energy spectrum of the form
 $$ E(k) \propto k^{-5/3} $$
 and also gave the spacial and temporal scales where the diffusion sets in.
 For a more detailed and quantitative discussion about 3D turbulence, please consider the book by [Lautrup](https://www.lautrup.nbi.dk//continuousmatter2/index.html) or any other basic fluid dynamics book.

-In the 2-dimensional case, the turbulenct cascade changes its character in the two ways.
-The basic theory for 2D turbulence was created by [Kraichnan](https://pubs.aip.org/aip/pfl/article-abstract/10/7/1417/440889/Inertial-Ranges-in-Two-Dimensional-Turbulence?redirectedFrom=fulltext) in is 1967 paper.
+In the 2-dimensional case, the turbulent cascade changes its character in two ways.
+The basic theory for 2D turbulence was created by [Kraichnan](https://pubs.aip.org/aip/pfl/article-abstract/10/7/1417/440889/Inertial-Ranges-in-Two-Dimensional-Turbulence?redirectedFrom=fulltext) in his 1967 paper.
 First of all, the energy is transported to larger scales instead of smaller scales.
-This is called the inverse cascade.
-The inverse energy cascade obeys the same power law as in 3D Kolmogorov theory with a coefficient of $5/3$.
+This is called the inverse energy cascade.
+The inverse cascade obeys the same power law as in 3D Kolmogorov theory with a coefficient of $-5/3$.
 Since diffusion will only remove energy from the system at small scales, there is a need for an energy sink at large scales.
-In numerical simulations it is therefor common to introduce a linear friction term, which performs this task.
+In numerical simulations it is therefor common practice to introduce a linear friction term, which performs this task.
 The other special feature in 2D turbulence is the enstrophy cascade.
 Enstrophy is the analog to energy for the voriticvity, that is some measure of swirliness.
 This is a downward cascade and scales approximately as
 $$ E(k) \propto k^{-3}, $$
 although this slope should not be considered too strict, as there are also other theoretical predictions, e.g. slopes with $-4$ or $-11/3$.
-Kraichnan himself wrote it is original paper that the $-3$ slope "must be modified by factors with logarithmic $k$ dependence".
+Kraichnan himself wrote in his original paper that the $-3$ slope "must be modified by factors with logarithmic $k$ dependence".
 For a discussion on the slope of the enstrophy cascade we refer to sections 9 & 10 of the review by [Tabling](https://www.sciencedirect.com/science/article/pii/S0370157301000643).

 ### Turbulence scales